githubscientist/react-fsd56wd2t/README.md

 - Do not use hooks inside loops, conditions or nested functions

 [x] useState, useEffect

+useEffect:

+- It is used to perform side effects in your functional components.
+- For example: data fetching, subscriptions, or manually changing the DOM in React components.

 [] Props drilling
 [] Passing data from child to parent component
 [] props vs state